-Section 6.2 of [ST] references section 1.6.2.6.5 for a description of Restore Factory Default (reset) behavior.
+Section 6.2 of [ST] references section 1.6.2.6.3 for a description of Restore Factory Default (reset) behavior.
 When this operation is initiated, the following steps are performed:

-- If there was any registered USB peripheral device to the CAC port, it will be removed and the TOE will accept only standard smart-card reader USB 1.1/2.0 token or biometric reader. - User and Administrator log-in credential will be reset back to default. - The TOE will perform power down for 1,000ms followed by power up. - During power down, all connected devices will be disconnected from the computers and all internal cache other than auditing log will be wiped. - After power up the TOE buzzer will buzz twice to indicate completion of power reset and successful self test results.
+- Administrator log-in credential will be reset back to default. - The TOE will perform power down for 1,000ms followed by power up. - During power down, all connected devices will be disconnected from the computers and all internal cache other than auditing log will be wiped. - After power up the TOE buzzer will buzz twice to indicate completion of power reset and successful self test results.